JuanIrache/latlon_to_xy/README.md

 conversions.setupConversor(tile_height,zoom,center_longitude,center_latitude);

-//once the values are set, only one value is required for all calculations, and an alternative center value is optional conversions.lonToX(lon,altC);//converts longitude to x, an alternative center can be provided in lon units conversions.latToY(lat,altC);//converts latitude to y, an alternative center can be provided in lat units conversions.xToLon(x,altC);//converts x to longitude, an alternative center can be provided in lon units conversions.yToLat(y,altC);//converts y to latitude, an alternative center can be provided in lat units
+//once the values are set, only one value is required for all calculations, and an alternative center value is optional let x = conversions.lonToX(lon,altC);//converts longitude to x, an alternative center can be provided in lon units let y = conversions.latToY(lat,altC);//converts latitude to y, an alternative center can be provided in lat units let lon = conversions.xToLon(x,altC);//converts x to longitude, an alternative center can be provided in lon units let lat = conversions.yToLat(y,altC);//converts y to latitude, an alternative center can be provided in lat units
 ```

 ## TODO